Code name: Project code name

 Different organizations have different policies regarding the use and publication of project code names.
 Some companies take great pains to never discuss or disclose project code names outside of the company (other than with outside entities who have a need to know, and typically are bound with a non-disclosure agreement).
 Other companies never use them in official or formal communications, but widely disseminate project code names through informal channels (often in an attempt to create a marketing buzz for the project).
 Still others (such as Microsoft) discuss code names publicly, and routinely use project code names on beta releases and such, but remove them from final product(s).
 In the case of Windows 95, the code name "CHICAGO" was left embedded in the INF File structure and remained required through Windows Me.
-At the other end of the spectrum, Apple Computer includes the project code names for Mac OS X as part of the official name of the final product, a practice that was started in 2002 with Mac OS X v10.2 "Jaguar".
+At the other end of the spectrum, Apple includes the project code names for Mac OS X as part of the official name of the final product, a practice that was started in 2002 with Mac OS X v10.2 "Jaguar".
 Google and the AOSP also used this for their Android operating system until 2013, where the code name was different from the release name.